sniperkit/colly/plugins/data/transform/tabular/README.md

 go get github.com/agrison/go-tablib
 ```

-For those wanting the v1 version where export methods returned a `string` and not an `Exportable`:
+For those wanting the v1 version where export methods returned a `string` and not an `Export`:
 ```bash
 go get gopkg.in/agrison/go-tablib.v1
 ```